 Based in New Jersey, Catalent is a well-known multinational corporation specializing in various industries, including development, biologic drug development, delivery technologies, gene therapy, and various consumer health products.
 This corporation first entered the global arena in 2017.

-Catalent takes a design approach that echoes the design of a number of its competitors in the pharmaceutical sector.
+Catalent’s design approach echoes that of several of its competitors in the pharmaceutical sector.
 Favoring a minimalistic yet compelling design, the brand features a wordmark in a simple sans-serif and prepositioned case font.
 The choice of blue as the primary hue evokes a sense of reliability.
-It exudes a certain professionalism, positioning the brand as reliable and competent.
+It exudes professionalism, positioning the brand as reliable and competent.

 CSL

-CSL was born out of the Australian federal government’s desire to excel in the field of biotechnology.
-Founded in Australia, the company has since spread its influence across the globe.
+CSL was founded in Australia because the federal government desired to excel in biotechnology.
+Since then, the company has spread its influence worldwide.
 Engaged in multifaceted development, manufacturing, marketing, and supply, CSL serves a diverse clientele and has earned a reputation for quality and innovation.

 CSL’s logo is a testament to its significant presence in the industry.
 The choice of bold capital letters colored in a vibrant shade of red is not just a design; it’s a statement.
 This hue doesn’t just draw the eye; it demands it.
 The crimson hue evokes passion, vigor, and urgency, reflecting the company’s dedication to its mission and its undying spirit of innovation.